algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

  The goal of the project is to create a virtual processor and an interpreter for running assembly code on that processor.

-## IV.
+## III.
 Requirements

 1. Create a minimal assembly language (This requirement is fully described in the [functional specifications](./FunctionalSpecifications.md))

 2. Develop a C program that reads assembly code from a file, checks for semantic correctness, and executes it on the virtual processor.
+In the case of an error, the program should display an error message in the virtual terminal

 3. Implement a virtual system call for displaying text in a virtual terminal, that can be accessed from the assembly code